akash-network/docs/glossary/security.md

 ## Create a Certificate

 Before you can create a deployment, a [certificate](mtls.md) must first be created.
 While an account may have several certificates associated, when using the Akash CLI a single cert may be used across many/all deployments.
-If using both the Akashlytics Deploy and Akash CLI, a single account may be used across those platforms with a separate certificate create and used per platform.
+If using both the Cloudmos Deploy and Akash CLI, a single account may be used across those platforms with a separate certificate create and used per platform.
 To do this, run:

 ```
 akash tx cert create client --chain-id $AKASH_CHAIN_ID --keyring-backend $AKASH_KEYRING_BACKEND --from $AKASH_KEY_NAME --node $AKASH_NODE --fees 5000uakt